 Wavy Hair Or Loose Curls

 For wavy and slightly curly hair it’s very important to get the most of the sebum, which, unfortunately, travels slowly to the hair shaft.
-For that reason, washing every two or three days is the optimal frequency to achieve the ideal cycle of natural oils.
+For that reason, washing every two or three days is the optimal frequency to achieve the ideal cycle of natural oils, according to the Curly Girl hair method.
 Also, don’t forget that your shampoo should match your hair pattern; otherwise, your cleanser may weigh down your locks.

 - How many days can you go without washing your hair?